 "Pseudo" means false, and "pod" means foot.
 A pseudopod is a foot that reaches out like a hand.
-FIGURE NINETEEN.
 Nucleated cells in ancient oceans have passed on the memory of the pseudopod.
 We inherited it, like a ring from a grandmother, and use it for language.
-The paper proposes that the opposed thumb and the language-using tongue are two of nature's pseudopods, or outreach systems, which developed over the millenia.
-Here's the scenario.

 On our Earth, a very long time ago (three billion years), pressure, temperature, and gravity created structural divisions between pockets of ocean water.
 We've named these structural divisions "membranes."
 Membranes allowed nutrients from the outside in, without letting the "inside" out.
-Then, something extraordinary happened, and this event (according to evolutionary biologist Lynn Margulis) may be the only discontinuous event in biological history ( along with literacy, although literacy, too, has its cellular history).
+Then, something extraordinary happened, and this event (according to evolutionary biologist Lynn Margulis) may be the only discontinuous event in biological history (along with literacy, although literacy, too, has a cellular history).